JKTKops/JKTKops.github.io/_posts/computer-architecture/2023-04-13-superscaling.md

 A theme of all of the techniques we will see in the future is that there are some cases where doing better is _possible_, but simply too expensive.

-We've just seen a couple, when it comes to hazards.
+We've just seen a couple involving hazards!

 There's a particular very common case of RAW/WAW hazards in x86. x86 has `push` and `pop` instructions that use a dedicated _stack pointer_ register to help the programmer manage the call stack.

-It's very common for a function to start with a sequence like
+A function might start with a sequence like this:

 ```
   push  bp